UBC-CIC/student-assistance-chatbot/docs/DeploymentGuide.md

 ![Edit Image](./images/blankEnvEdit.png)

-From the previous step, we will now use the outputs to fill in our .env file.
+From the previous step, we will now use the outputs to fill in our [environment file](../.env).
-For our example, we would fill it out like so.
+For our example, we would fill it out referring to the output image in [step 2](#step-2-backend-deployment).

 ```
 # React App config